Frank Munro: Later life

 Stein saw Munro as being a replacement for the injured Pat Stanton.
 His time in Glasgow was to prove short-lived, however.
 Despite picking up another runners-up medal (in the 1978 Scottish League Cup), Celtic only finished fifth in the Scottish Premier Division.
 Munro was released by Celtic in the summer of 1978 and he headed for a new challenge in Australia by signing for South Melbourne Hellas, managed by former Wolves goalkeeper Dave MacLaren.
 Although initially this was only planned as a short-term arrangement, he ended up moving there permanently.

 During the 1980s Munro took up a player/coach role at Albion Rovers (Victoria, Australia), before retiring as a player.
 He later managed Hamlyn Rangers (now known as Geelong Rangers F.C.) and Keilor Park (formerly Keilor Austria).
 He returned to the UK in 1991 and settled in Wolverhampton, with his partner Naomi.
-He suffered a stroke in the early 2000s that left him confined to a wheelchair for his remaining life.
+He suffered a stroke in the early 2000s and began using a wheelchair.
 He died on 16 August 2011 after suffering acute breathing difficulties.